MikeWhileCoding/MikeWhileCoding/README.md

 - 🖨️ Own two 3D printers and constantly print new upgrades
 - 🚗 Enjoy working on my car and learning mechanical/mechatronic skills
 - ⚡ Completed multiple electrical and wiring projects
-- 📚 Always researching something new — I love understanding how things work
+- 📚 Always researching something new.
+I love understanding how things work
 - 💡 Not afraid to learn any skill if it helps me build or fix something
 - 🛠️ "If it breaks, I’ll fix it.
 If it doesn’t exist, I’ll build it.”